squid-cache/squid-cache.github.io/Features/DynamicSslCert.rst

  1. Press the 'Import' button, select the .der file that was created previously and pres 'OK'

+In theory, you must either import your root certificate into browsers or instruct users on how to do that.
+Unfortunately, it is apparently a [[https://www.computerworld.com/s/article/9224082/Trustwave_admits_issuing_man_in_the_middle_digital_certificate_Mozilla_debates_punishment|common practice]] among well-known Root CAs to issue ''subordinate'' root certificates.
+If you have obtained such a subordinate root certificate from a Root CA already trusted by your users, you do not need to import your certificate into browsers.
+However, going down this path may result in [[https://bugzilla.mozilla.org/show_bug.cgi?id=724929|removal of the well-known Root CA certificate]] from browsers around the world.
+Such a removal will make your local !SslBump-based infrastructure inoperable until you import your certificate, but that may only be the beginning of your troubles.
+Will the affected Root CA go after ''you'' to recoup their world-wide damages?
+What will your users do when they learn that you have been decrypting their traffic without their consent?

 === Configure Squid ===